chickendrop89/sourceforge-folder-downloader/README.md

 - `[optional] -ow, --overwrite`
     - Whenever to overwrite files if they exist

+- `[optional] -q, --quiet`
+    - Whenever to be quiet and indicate error through exit codes

 ## Requirements:
 - Basic linux utilities that are present on every system like: `sed`, `grep`, and `curl`